sjn/introducing-se/docs.md

 to themselves or others

 \
-– *«My God helped me become sober, and without Him I would probably drink myself to death»*
+*«My God helped me become sober, and without Him I would probably drink myself to death»*

+\
+Sometimes SE isn't the right tool.
+Beware!

 [comment]: # (!!!)

 ### 4. Clarify terms

-* «What do you mean when you say X?»
+* *«What do you mean when you say X?»*
 * In your own words, repeat what you hear
 * Ask if you understand correctly
 * Identify & clarify words that may confuse

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

+If it's difficult to *pin down* a term, then agree to use qualified terms instead

 [comment]: # (!!!)

-### 5. Calibrate confidence
+### 5. Assess & calibrate confidence

-* «How confident are you this claim is true?» 0–100%
+* *«How confident are you this claim is true?»* 0–100%
-* «What would move you up just a bit?»
+* *«What would move you up just a bit?»*
-* «What would move you down?»
+* *«What would move you down?»*
-* «What could change your mind?»
+* *«What could change your mind?»*

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")